seattleflu/id3c/README.md

 these three conceptual areas are organized into their own PostgreSQL schemas within a single database.

-The "receiving" area contains tables to accept minimally- or uncontrolled data from external providers.
-The general expectation is that most tables here are logs ([in the journaling sense][the log]) and will be processed later in-order.
+The "receiving" area contains tables to accept minimally- or un-controlled data from external providers.
+The general expectation is that most tables here are logs ([in the journaling sense][the log]) and will be processed later in sequential order.
 For example, participant enrollment documents from our consent and questionnaire app partner, Audere, are stored here when received by [our API][].

 The "warehouse" area contains a hybrid relational + document model utilizing standard relational tables that each have a JSON column for additional details.